Constructing a path to 2030

 “Willmott Dixon has become aware of the strengths and capabilities of SWM through joining as members a couple of years ago.
 This is why we called on them to help us put together and facilitate a workshop to ensure that our staff could commit to delivering the relevant actions within our new Sustainable Development Strategy.
 SWM’s ability to convene a structured and action-oriented session will be crucial to enabling us to achieve the strategy’s ambitions.
 SWM also provided their own critical feedback on the draft strategy and their independent eye was hugely valued.” – James Willcox, Head of Sustainability (Midlands).

-For further information on the project or to work with us in one of a variety of ways, please contact the SWM team on 07599 658889 or email@example.com.
+For further information on the project or to work with us in one of a variety of ways, please contact the SWM team at email@example.com.